Voice and Action Groups

 West Coast Committee

 It’s all about bringing people together to drive change in the community.
 We have some amazing people giving back.
-We’re really proud of the annual M&M Day (Mayor and McDonalds Day) day which have been going for 16 years!
+We’re really proud of the annual M&M Day (Mayor and McDonalds Day) which has been going for 16 years!”

 Jonathan Mackie